 He is dedicated and ready to provide exemplary services to his community.
 Nicholas will continue to provide support and services to students at Heritage Middle School and families in the community.

 Natalie Palm, MA, LPCSchool-Based Counselor

 Natalie graduated from Lewis University in May 2018 with a Bachelor of Arts in Psychology and Secondary Education.
 Natalie continued at Lewis University for graduate school, earning a Master of Arts in Clinical Mental Health Counseling with a child/adolescent concentration in August 2021.

-Natalie interned for Youth Crossroads at Morton East High School during the 2020-2021 school year and is now a school-based counselor at Morton Alternative School and Morton East High School.
+Natalie interned for Youth Crossroads at Morton East High School during the 2020-2021 school year and is now a school-based counselor at Morton Alternative High School.
 Natalie is passionate about learning how trauma-informed and restorative practices can have a positive impact on youth in the community.

 Briani Shorter, MSWYouth Development Director

 Briani Shorter is the Youth Development Programs Director at Youth Crossroads.
 She received her Bachelor of Social work in 2018 from Western Illinois University.
 During that school year she completed her undergraduate practicum internship at Youth Crossroads as a Youth Development Intern.
 Her experience at Youth Crossroads helped her realize her passion for youth development.
 In 2019, Briani received her Master’s in Social Work from the Jane Addams College of Social Work at the University of Illinois at Chicago, where her specialization was Organization and Community Practice (OCP).
 Briani is committed to empowering youth to be engaged and find pride in their community.